twaslowski/open-mood-tracker/README.md

 https://t.me/open_mood_tracker_bot

+This section is a rough user guide to show you how to use the bot.

+### Commands

 The available commands are:

 - `/start`: Start the bot and register yourself.
 - `/record`: Record your current mood
 - `/baseline`: Create a [baseline record](#baselines)
-- `/auto-baseline`: Toggle creation of automatic baseline records.
+- `/autobaseline`: Toggle creation of automatic baseline records.
-- `/settings`: Configure the bot [in progress].
+- `/configure`: Configure the bot.
+- `/help`: Show the available commands.

 ### Baselines

-You can define baselines, which corresponds to your personal feeling of "normal".
-For me personally, this is eight hours of sleep and a neutral mood (as opposed to depressed or manic).
+_Baselines_ are an essential concept to the bot.
+They represent your personal feeling of "normal".

+For example, this could mean eight hours of sleep and a neutral mood (as opposed to depressed or manic).
 You can record an average day by sending `/baseline` to the bot.
-Further, for extended periods of normalcy, you can configure a automatic baseline records to be created at a certain point throughout the day by sending `/auto-baseline`.
+Further, for extended periods of normalcy, you can configure an automatic baseline records to be created at a certain point throughout the day by triggering `/autobaseline`.

-## Roadmap

-**Features**

-- [ ] Allow users to fully configure the bot to their needs
-- [ ] Statistics and visualization

-**Tech Debt**

-- [ ] Ensure scheduled tasks can be canceled

-## Configuring the bot
+### Configuring the bot

-As of now, the bot is primarily configurable via a Configmap that is injected into the application.
-You can find the Configmap with the configuration for the demo bot [here](https://github.com/twaslowski/open-mood-tracker/blob/main/charts/values/application-values.yaml).

-I'm working on making Notifications and tracked Metrics as well as Baselines configurable right now.
+There is a frontend to configure the bot to your needs.
+This is helpful for more complex configuration, such as which metrics to track, which baselines to set, and to even create custom metrics!
+You can access the (admittedly very rough) configuration frontend by sending `/configure` to the bot.
+That will generate a temporary session, in which you can configure the bot to your liking.

 ## Running